 This pair of double track tunnels is directly east of Haymarket station.
 The original tunnel is the northern one, the southern added during quadrupling and the addition of extra platforms at Haymarket.
 To the east is the Princes Street Gardens Cutting approach to Edinburgh Waverley.

-The northern tunnel is on the 1846 extension of the 1842 Edinburgh and Glasgow Railway to meet the 1846 North British Railway at what became Edinburgh Waverley.
+The northern tunnel (992 yds) is on the 1846 extension of the 1842 Edinburgh and Glasgow Railway to meet the 1846 North British Railway at what became Edinburgh Waverley.

-The southern is an 1890s tunnel, built after the Forth Bridge opened to handle the extra traffic.
+The southern (1,009 yds) is an 1890s tunnel, built after the Forth Bridge opened to handle the extra traffic as the line was progressively quadrupled.

 Both tunnels are the same length, 1040 yards.
 The southern tunnel has several air vents.